-During 2020, Century Housing was awarded \$4,790,122 of Capital Magnet Funds from the U.S. Treasury Community Development Financial Institutions Fund.
+As of December 31, 2024, Century Housing was awarded \$12,290,122 of Capital Magnet Funds from the U.S. Treasury Community Development Financial Institutions Fund.
 Capital Magnet Funds must be used to finance affordable housing projects for low-income, very-low income, and extremely-low income families, or located in High Housing Need areas.
 The funds must be used as revolving loans and be committed for use by 2 years after Effective Date, as defined in the grant agreements, and the projects receiving the funds must be placed in service by the Completion Date, as defined in the grant agreements.
 Century Housing loans these funds on a short-term basis generally for periods not to exceed 12 months.
-As of December 31, 2023 and 2022, Century Housing disbursed Capital Magnet funds of \$18,790,122 to eligible recipients.
-As of December 31, 2023 and 2022, total funds committed to date were \$43,924,232 and \$37,768,122, respectively.
+As of December 31, 2024 and 2023, Century Housing disbursed Capital Magnet funds of \$12,290,122 to eligible recipients.
+As of December 31, 2024 and 2023, total funds committed to date were \$44,403,244 and \$43,924,232, respectively.
 The entire award will remain as net assets with donor restriction until after the Completion Date, after which the funds will become net assets without donor restriction to Century.
 If Century Housing meets certain benchmarks as described in the agreement prior to the Completion Date, the funds will become net assets without donor restriction to Century.

 CADI was awarded Capital Magnet Funds in the amount of \$7,803,750 and \$1,800,000 during 2023 and 2021, respectively, that must be used as affordable housing fund to finance for very-low income, and extremely-low income families.
 The federal grants were received to finance affordable rental housing projects.
 The funds must be committed by the 2nd anniversary of grant receipt and the rental affordable housing projects receiving the funds must be placed in service by the 5th anniversary of grant receipt date.
-As of December 31, 2023 and 2022, CADI committed and disbursed Capital Magnet funds of \$1,800,000 to eligible rental affordable housing projects.
+As of December 31, 2024 and 2023, CADI committed and disbursed Capital Magnet funds of \$2,604,000 and \$1,800,000, respectively, to eligible rental affordable housing projects.